scharlau/polar_bears_django_visuals/README.md

 ## Add a Map page for Each Bear

 This is based on the tutorial at https://leafletjs.com/examples/quick-start/ All we're doing is making changes for our app.
 Use the details for pulling the CSS and JS files from unpkg.com to make life easier.
 You will also need an account at https://www.mapbox.com to use leaflet, and you should fit well within the free tier.
+We can get map pins from https://www.flaticon.com.

+In order to use any icons on the map (one colour for tagging, another for sightings), we need to add the folder for STATIC_URL in the settings.py file to our app.
+Add a folder 'static' next to the templates and migrations folders, and then save two icons there.
+Then we add the {% load static %} declaration at the top of the template file.

 As we're only doing this in a basic way, we can do the following on our 'templates/bear_detail.html' page.
 Add the stylesheet, script and style parts.
 These add the CSS for leaflet, and our map display, plus the JS for leaflet.

+Open the file and add {% load static %} as the first line in the file.
+Then add the changes below:

         <head>
         <title>Individual Polar Bear Tracking</title>